Green and Sustainable Home Repair Authority Providers

 How it works

-Green repair contractor listings are organized by trade category and sustainability specialty.
-The listing process follows the same baseline vetting applied across the broader directory — license verification, insurance confirmation, and background screening as described in home repair contractor background check standards — with an additional layer that documents sustainability-specific credentials.
+Green repair contractor providers are organized by trade category and sustainability specialty.
+The provider process follows the same baseline vetting applied across the broader provider network — license verification, insurance confirmation, and background screening as described in home repair contractor background check standards — with an additional layer that documents sustainability-specific credentials.

 The credential documentation process operates in four structured steps:

-- Scope categorization — The listing is tagged by repair category (insulation, roofing, windows, plumbing fixtures, HVAC, etc.) and by the specific standard to which the contractor's work is aligned, so homeowners can match their project type to the appropriate provider.
+3. Scope categorization — The provider is tagged by repair category (insulation, roofing, windows, plumbing fixtures, HVAC, etc.) and by the specific standard to which the contractor's work is aligned, so homeowners can match their project type to the appropriate provider.

 Contractors who complete weatherization work eligible under the federal Weatherization Assistance Program (DOE WAP) are flagged separately, since that program is income-qualified and carries distinct contractor approval requirements.